dcunited001/dcunited001.github.io/_drafts/experimental-psychology.md

 pseudo-omnipotent.
 Even if this "Roko Basilisk" could read your mind, it can't read what doesn't exist.
-Hence when the game enters a state that it didn't expect in a game that's already significantly drifted into locking down the space of possibilies with immutable facets of game states and irrevocable information, this leaves it totally constrained to a space
+Hence when the game enters a state that it didn't expect in a game that's already significantly drifted into locking down the space of possibilities with immutable facets of game states and irrevocable information, this leaves it totally constrained to a space.

 - Luckily we don't have to worry about pseudo-omnipotent robot gods